Temple or Marketplace?

 The tabernacle and the stone temple

-The Bible also mentions that Yahweh, the LORD Almighty, had a dwelling place among His people.
-First, His glory lived in the tabernacle, a mobile sanctuary for God during Israel’s exodus.
+The Bible records that Yahweh, the LORD Almighty, also had a dwelling place among His people in the Old Testament.
 In Exodus 25:8, God commanded a tabernacle to be made for His dwelling among His people.
+God’s glory was to live in the tabernacle, a mobile sanctuary among the people during Israel’s exodus from Egypt.

 Exodus 25:8 (ESV)